Mike-Veilleux/MVX_Bank_Fullstack/README.md

 ### State management

-While learning a lot on react States, I also became aware of state management and different solution available.
-After reading a lot about React context, Redux, Jotai, Recoil any many other, I was really impressed by the simplicity and flexibility of [Zustand](https://github.com/pmndrs/zustand).
+While learning a lot on React states, I also became aware of state management and different solutions available.
+After reading a lot about React context, Redux, Jotai, Recoil any many other, I got really impressed by the simplicity and flexibility of [Zustand](https://github.com/pmndrs/zustand).
 I've included it in this release and invite you to have a look at the implementation I've made for my data stores.
-I'm really impressed on how you can structure your store, make use of Async calls and above all, slice your states so you can use only the bare minimum.
+I really appreciate the flexibility on how you can structure your store, make use of Async calls and above all, slice your states so you can use only the bare minimum.

 ### Database